top of page

 Tuesday evenings, 7:00 - 9:30 pm

-9 classes - first class is January 9, 2024
+9 classes - first class is January 6, 2026

 Brush in hand, paper and paint at the ready, you will begin an exploration of the techniques and tools of expression in this ever-surprising medium.
 This class starts with the basics of the interaction of water and pigment and uses this as the foundation for a variety of painting projects, which build from the simple to the more complex.
 We will cover techniques specific to watercolor, like wet-in-wet painting, using the white of the paper and taking advantage of the medium’s transparency, as well as some of the many aspects of making a successful painting, no matter what the medium.
 Total beginners are welcome to join, as are students who perhaps have had a class or two but don't yet feel well-grounded in the basics.
 In addition, people returning to the medium after a hiatus of months or years find that the careful structure of the class give them a solid review that gets them back up to speed.

 Class sessions will include demos and explanations, but painting by students is emphasized.
 There will be plenty of opportunity to ask questions.
 Painting outside class is encouraged, with recognition that sometimes this is not possible!
-During the class term, students will have access to the variety of visual resources used in each class that they can review as needed.
+During the class term, students will have access to the variety of visual resources used in each class which they can review as needed.

 Wednesday mornings 9:30 am - 12:30 pm